-On 25 February, KAS BANK and CACEIS agreed on a recommended public offer in cash for all securities in KAS BANK.
-When all the formal steps of this process have been taken, KAS BANK will become part of CACEIS later this year.
+On September 27 the acquisition of KAS BANK by CACEIS was official.
 In an interview, Jean-François Abadie, CEO CACEIS and Sikko van Katwijk, CEO KAS BANK, discuss the opportunities they see in combining the businesses and the benefits for clients.

 “We are interested in KAS BANK for two reasons.
 We already identified the Netherlands as a market with great potential, having a large number of very professional institutional investors.
 The acquisition of KAS BANK, an established player with a long heritage, immediately gives us a significant position in this market.
 Moreover, the geographical spread of the business is complementary, with KAS BANK’s activities in Germany providing a good addition to ours, and the opportunity to further grow our market share together in the UK.
 Secondly, we are interested in KAS BANK’s in-depth knowledge of Dutch, German and UK pension funds.
 This is a client segment with which we as CACEIS are keen to gain more experience, and KAS BANK is perfectly positioned to become our global centre of excellence.”